 1. Offer An Upsell at Purchase Time

 Upsells are a classic strategy that increases profits.
-It costs a lot of time, energy, and money to land a customer.
+Landing a customer costs a lot of time, energy, and money.
 Many businesses pay hundreds or thousands in advertising dollars.
-Most don’t offer a higher-end product or service while the customer is buying.
+Most don’t offer a higher-end product or service while the customer buys.

 The easiest time to sell something is when someone has just bought something.
 This is why successful restaurants always offer fries, drinks, and snacks as an extra.

 These extra items cost very little to make, unlike a cheeseburger.
-Many restaurants use cheeseburger or other meat to attract the customer.
+Many restaurants use cheeseburgers or other meat to attract customers.
 Then, they offer high-margin products as a bonus.

 This is similar in other fields like eCommerce.
-Offering a complimentary item along with a product has a very high conversion rate.
+Offering a complimentary item and a product has a very high conversion rate.
 Upsells are the quickest and easiest way to boost LTV.

 2. Offer Recurring Products and Services

 Another strategy is to offer repeat services.
-A good example is in landscaping.
+A good example is landscaping.
 Very few landscapers offer to mow a lawn just once.
-They do it on a weekly or monthly basis.
+Instead, they do it on a weekly or monthly basis.